 I log onto my bank account every morning and pay off my credit card balance every day.
 Doing this allows me to see my bank account’s cash balance and gives me an idea of how much money I have remaining.
 I use the remaining funds for food, fun, and entertainment.
 With daily credit checks, I am constantly aware of my cash balance and dramatically lower my risk of fraud.
 I would potentially catch any sign of fraud instantly and begin working with my bank to freeze the card or issue a new one.

 4. FOR EMERGENCIES, DEVELOP A PAYMENT PLAN OR “MONEY-CRUNCH”

-If you need a credit card for an emergency, try to either work on a payment plan or go into a “money-crunch” mode.
+If you need a credit card for an emergency, try to either work on a monthly payment plan or go into a “money-crunch” mode.
 If there is an outstanding balance on your credit card that will take a while to pay off, you should also go into a “money-crunch” mode.
 Stop eating out, find free entertainment options, or temporarily reduce your 401(k) contribution.
 Try to crunch your budget until you’re back in the black or green.
 Reduce and avoid credit card debt at all costs.
 I view any interest paid on my credit card as money thrown away or burned.